 At the Law Office of John J. Sheehan, we understand the challenges facing an independent contractor injured on the job.
 Our team will fight for your rights, whether it is contesting your employments status, negotiating with an insurance provider, or filing a personal injury claim.

 Our dedicated team of Boston personal injury lawyers handle worker’s compensation claims and personal injury claims.
 You might have more options than you realize if you have been hurt while on the job.
-To discuss your case, call (617) 925-6407 today.
+To discuss your case with a Waltham, MA workers’ compensation lawyer, call (617) 925-6407 today.

 Are You an Employee or Independent Contractor in Massachusetts?

 While it might seem apparent, the first thing to determine if you are eligible for workers’ compensation benefits in Massachusetts is whether you are an independent contractor or an actual employee.
 Employers benefit from hiring independent contractors, including not being required to provide health benefits, pay overtime, or carry workers’ compensation insurance.
 Because of these savings, some employees are misclassified.

 In Massachusetts, a three-factors are considered to determine if a worker is an employee: behavioral control, financial control, and type of relationship.

 You could be considered an employee if your employer exercises behavioral control over your work.
 For example, if your employer gives specific instructions on when and how to conduct your work, where you should purchase supplies, what tools you should use, or what service providers to utilize, it could be construed as behavioral control.
 Behavioral control is typically present when an employer dictates how and when work is completed.